-John Stuart, a 2014 Pedrozzi Scholar, just finished his second year at UC Berkeley and is hard at work, developing his passion:
+John Stuart, a 2014 Pedrozzi Scholar, just finished his third year at UC Berkeley and is diving into his passion for engineering:

 My junior year can be summed up as a time of accepting uncertainty, exploring careers, and finally finding my real passion.
 At the start of my fall semester I was uncertain about my long held goal of becoming a structural engineer that I had never once questioned.
 I had fast tracked my way through all of my introductory structural mechanics classes but was coming to realize that I was really overlooking every opportunity to learn about other careers.
 Thus, I decided to spend my junior year taking as many different classes as I could to broaden my experience.
 From concrete, to concrete (yes there are actually multiple concrete classes in Civil Engineering) to airport design, to systems optimization, hydrology, zoology, and more, I spent this year trying to truly figure out with an unbiased mind what I want to pursue a career in.

 As luck would have it, it did not take me long to discover a field I was instantly intrigued by and passionate about studying more.
 Going by many names such as building technology, enclosure consulting, and façade engineering, it is effectively the engineering of a building’s skin (as opposed to its skeleton, which structural engineers design) with the goal of controlling the flow of light, heat, air, and water.
 Fusing aspects of architecture and engineering which I had always wanted to do but never realized could ever be combined in a single career, I soon applied to and was selected for an internship at Simpson, Gumpertz, & Heger which does exactly that.